RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - RESCISSION
     - Contract is voided from the beginning.
     -  Parties must be restored to their pre-contractual positions.
-    -  Like a “refund”: property and money returned.
+    -  Like a "refund": property and money returned.
     - McDonald v Dennys Lascelles Ltd (1933) 48 CLR 457
-      - ‘When a contract is rescinded because of matters which affect its formation, as in the case of fraud, the parties are to be rehabilitated and restored, so far as may be, to the position they occupied before the contract was made..’
+      - 'When a contract is rescinded because of matters which affect its formation, as in the case of fraud, the parties are to be rehabilitated and restored, so far as may be, to the position they occupied before the contract was made..'
 (466-467, Dixon J)
     - Example
       -  Seller discharged from delivering third and fourth instalments – Buyer released from paying for them.
       -  Buyer keeps first two instalments of widgets (now the owner) – Seller keeps payments made for first two instalments.